 Do beginner actors need agents?

 No, definitely not.
 Agents want to represent people they know are reliable and have something of value – but that’s something you have to build up yourself.
-Luckily, there are plenty of ways for beginner actors to get acting work without an agent.

 How do I get my first acting job?

 Some of the best ways of getting your first acting jobs are to join casting websites, make friends with student or beginner film directors, or promote yourself on social media.
+Look for non-union acting jobs and freelance acting gigs to get started.

 How do I start an acting career from nothing?

 First things first, go to acting class and get some training!
 To promote your work, you need to have something high-quality to promote.
-After that, network, apply to auditions, and keep taking steps forward.
-It’s a marathon, not a sprint.

 How do I get an agent UK?

-Make sure you have something to offer by getting some training, developing some special skills, and getting your first few credits.
 Then you can send emails to agents introducing yourself, sending them your details, and seeing if they’d like to meet for coffee.
-One of the best ways to find an agent is to invite them to a show you’re in.

 Now you know how to get acting work without an agent…

 For beginner actors, getting an agent can feel like the be-all and end-all.
 As you can see, it’s really not.
+In fact, learning to work without an agent can be a valuable part of your career plan.

-In fact, it can work massively in the favor of learning to take control of your own career.
-Learning to work without an agent means that you will always have the skills to move yourself forward no matter what happens.
+Learning to navigate the acting business as a self-represented actor means that you will always have the skills to move yourself forward no matter what happens.

 Not only that, but the more time you put into building your own CV and skill set, the more valuable you will appear to prospective agents in the future.